Today, we’re going to compare the Brooks Glycerin vs Glycerin GTS.

 We’re going to be comparing the new releases from Brooks, the Glycerin 19 and the Glycerin GTS 19.

-When you’re done reading this comparison, make sure you come back for this nice comparison as well, Brooks Adrenaline GTS 19 vs 20
+When you’re done reading this article, make sure you come back for this nice comparison as well, Brooks Adrenaline GTS 19 vs 20

 Brooks Glycerin vs Glycerin GTS

 Brooks considered the Glycerin 18 to be their most cushioned shoe, but I didn’t feel like it was cushioned at all.

 So, I was a bit skeptical when I saw that the Glycerin 19 was coming out, but of course, I wanted to give it a shot.